adam-rms/website/src/pages/legal.md

     5.  attempt to disrupt use by other users, e.g. by deliberately wasting network resources
 2. You must:
     1. Set a strong password, that is difficult to guess

+### Subscriptions

+1. Where a free trial is offered, the users payment details will be taken at the start of the trial, and the user will be charged at the end of the trial period unless they cancel their subscription.
+1. You can cancel your subscription at any time during the trial period, and you will not be charged.
+1. Subscriptions can be cancelled at any time, and the cancellation will take effect at the end of the current billing period.
+Subscriptions are non-refundable, and the user will not be refunded for any unused portion of their subscription.

 ### Hardware